 Cold sores are incredibly common, affecting an estimated two-thirds of adults worldwide.
-While often small, they can be uncomfortable, visible, and slow to heal — especially when they strike during busy or stressful periods.
+While often small, they can be uncomfortable and visible — especially when they appear during busy or stressful periods.

-They tend to appear when the body is under pressure, such as:
+They tend to occur when the body is under pressure, such as:

 - Feeling run down or overtired